 All Sizes:

 Woohoo!
-Your Up North Cardigan has come so far.
-Now you're ready to move onto Part 2 where we'll crochet the ribbed collar, add pockets and join everything together.
+Your one piece crochet cardigan has come so far.
+Now you’re ready to move on to Part 2, where we’ll work on the ribbed collar, add pockets, and join everything together.

 Find Your Next Sweater Project